Dynalon/mdwiki/customizing.md

     [gimmick:theme](flatly)

+This will set the default theme to `flatly`.
+You can see a list of the theme names in the `ThemeChooser` gimmick or on this page (select `Change theme` in the navbar).

 To apply the theme globally for all files, put the entry into `navigation.md`.
 You can also switch the "inverse" mode, which will change colors for some themes (see <http://www.bootswatch.com/> for details)

     [gimmick:theme (inverse: true)](flatly)

-Note: Only the default `bootstrap` theme is bundled with MDwiki.
+Note: Only the default `bootstrap` theme is bundled with MDwiki and available offline.
 All other themes require internet connection, as the styles are dynamically loaded on demand.

 Configuration
 -------------